 How to deliver engaging and effective online blended learning

-Pre-pandemic the idea of online learning often referred to clicking through a one-size-fits-all elearning program, hardly engaging and rarely effective.
-Today as we all strive to keep our employees motivated and ready them for what’s ahead, blended online learning has an opportunity for those brave enough to use it, to make a real difference to the performance of their teams.
+InivitinPYOu Pre-pandemic, the idea of online learning often referred to one-size-fits-all elearning programs — hardly engaging and rarely effective.
+Today, as we strive to keep our employees motivated and ready them for what’s ahead, blended online learning offers a real chance to make a difference in the performance of your teams.

 As the name suggests, this approach blends multiple modes of learning, with video rising to the top as a powerful way to achieve engagement.
 This has been facilitated by the now ubiquitous, Zoom.
 In May 2020, Zoom’s daily meeting participants hit the 300 million mark, up from 10 million in December 2019.

-By mixing modalities and retaining that human element of connection through video, online blended learning can prevent your employees from disengaging with their training and instead spur them on toward productive, deductive development.
+By mixing modalities and retaining that human element of connection through video, online blended learning can prevent your employees from disengaging with their training.
+Instead, it can spur them on toward productive, deductive development.

 So how does engaging and effective online blended learning work in practice?
 Read on for the answer in our fifth instalment of Employee Engagement in Isolation and Beyond blog series.

 Online learning doesn’t have to be one-way.
 Online blended learning fosters interaction and deductive reasoning while taking participants on an engaging learning journey.
 Here’s how one of our clients, JATO, a global provider of automotive intelligence, is doing exactly that using our mobile learning and coaching platform, On.Board.
 Their goal is to refresh and upskill their sales team as lockdown eases.